Taking The Ferry From Italy To Tunisia – Don’t Do What I Did!

 It is weird how this is a country because it is literally inside of Italy but it has been an Independent State for over 400 years now.
 I didn’t know this before so this was quite enlightening.
 Just a shame I didn’t actually realise the coach was stopping here.

-Getting Off The Bus
+Getting Off The Flix Bus In Milan

 I was thinking in one way that it was good travelling overnight because I saved money on a hostel but after I got into Milan at about 6:30AM I still wanted to sleep.